 Residents in the Radiology Residency Program at Bryn Mawr Hospital are

-given protected time daily free from clinical responsibilities to attend
+given protected time free from clinical responsibilities twice daily to

-educational conferences and lectures in the department.
-These constitute
+attend educational conferences and lectures in the department.
+These

-a combination of didactic lectures, interactive case presentations,
+constitute a combination of didactic lectures, interactive case

-“hot-seat” style case conferences, and visiting professor series.
+presentations, “hot-seat” style case conferences, and visiting professor

-Multidisciplinary conferences are held regularly and our residents are
+series.
+Multidisciplinary conferences are held regularly and our